What is female genital cosmetic surgery?

 Female genital cosmetic surgery may be performed by anyone with a medical degree as no formal training is required.
 However, it is most commonly performed by:

 - Plastic surgeons

 - Cosmetic surgeons — GPs or non-specialist surgeons (including dermatologists), with additional training in cosmetic procedures

 In Australia, approximately half of all vulvoplasty surgical procedures are performed by gynaecologists and one third by plastic surgeons.

 What are the indications for female genital cosmetic surgery?

 Medically indicated female genital cosmetic procedures (and those covered by Medicare in Australia) include:

-- Reversal or repair of female genital mutilation/cutting/trauma
+- Reversal or repair of female genital mutilation, cutting, and trauma

-- Repair of major uro-gynaecological tract congenital anomalies, such as the fusion of the labia, hermaphroditism or vaginal agenesis
+- Repair of major urogynaecological and urinary tract congenital anomalies, such as the fusion of the labia, hermaphroditism, or vaginal agenesis (absence of a vagina).

 - Treatment for localised gigantism (hypertrophic labia minora) that causes significant functional impairment, where non-surgical treatments have failed.